bokulich-lab/q2-coordinates/README.md

 Map projections are quick for small maps, but may take several minutes for very large maps (e.g., trans-continental).

 # Examples
+In the examples below we will use some bacterial 16S rRNA gene amplicon sequence data collected from Californian vineyards, as described by [Bokulich et al. 2016](https://doi.org/10.1128/mBio.00631-16). 😎🍷

 ## Plotting geocoordinates colored by alpha diversity values
 This visualizer takes a SampleData[AlphaDiversity] artifact and sample metadata TSV as input, and plots sample coordinates on the built-in maps.
 Sample points are colored as a function of alpha diversity values.
 ```